Hats are less commonly worn these days but they are an accessory that can really elevate your style.

 There has been much discussion about the “right” way to wear a beret, but you can really wear this hat however you’d like.

 While some prefer to pull their beret down somewhat, others may position the hat so most of it drapes off to one side, some set it toward the back of the head.
 Experiment to see what looks best to you.

 A cloche is bell-shaped and typically made from stiffer, sturdy material, though some are knit and floppy.

 Cloches can flare out to have slight brims, but don’t have defined brims like fedoras.
-Depending on its fiber makeup and construction, cloche hats can be formal – like the one shown above – or casual like this cute handknit one on Etsy.
+Depending on its fiber makeup and construction, cloche hats can be formal or casual.

 The bowler can be thought of as a cloche with a brim that curls up on both sides, and many sun hats and floppy-brimmed hats are cloche-shaped with widened brims.